Bitterleaf soup – Ofe onugbu (as the Igbos like to call it) is very delicious and also comes third on my list of popular Nigerian soups.

 Video On Making Bitterleaf Soup (Ofe Onugbu)

-Here is the video on making the same bitter leaf soup, I realized that some tips and tricks about Nigerian foods can be hard to describe with written words that is why I try my best to also make a videos for most of the foods listed on this site
+Above is the video for making the same bitter leaf soup.
+I realized that some tips and tricks about Nigerian foods can be hard to describe with written words.
+That is why I try my best to also make videos for most of the foods listed on this site.

 Compare Other Nigerian Soups